Crane (NYSE:CR) PT Raised to $96.00 at Canaccord Genuity

-Crane (NYSE:CR) had its price target raised by Canaccord Genuity from $86.00 to $96.00 in a research report released on Friday, Benzinga reports.
-They currently have a buy rating on the conglomerate’s stock.
+Crane (NYSE:CR) had its price objective raised by Canaccord Genuity from $86.00 to $96.00 in a research report issued on Thursday, Benzinga reports.
+The firm presently has a “buy” rating on the conglomerate’s stock.
+Canaccord Genuity’s price objective suggests a potential upside of 7.25% from the company’s current price.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, March 10th.
-Shareholders of record on Friday, February 26th will be issued a dividend of $0.43 per share.
-This represents a $1.72 annualized dividend and a yield of 1.99%.
-The ex-dividend date of this dividend is Thursday, February 25th.
-Crane’s dividend payout ratio is presently 28.57%.

-In related news, CFO Richard A. Maue sold 15,822 shares of the business’s stock in a transaction that occurred on Wednesday, February 17th.
-The stock was sold at an average price of $83.12, for a total transaction of $1,315,124.64.
-Following the completion of the transaction, the chief financial officer now directly owns 93,075 shares in the company, valued at approximately $7,736,394.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+In related news, CFO Richard A. Maue sold 15,822 shares of the firm’s stock in a transaction that occurred on Wednesday, February 17th.
+The shares were sold at an average price of $83.12, for a total value of $1,315,124.64.
+Following the sale, the chief financial officer now owns 93,075 shares of the company’s stock, valued at $7,736,394.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 3.60% of the stock is owned by company insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-UBS Asset Management Americas Inc. boosted its holdings in Crane by 15.2% in the 4th quarter.
-UBS Asset Management Americas Inc. now owns 84,062 shares of the conglomerate’s stock worth $6,528,000 after buying an additional 11,096 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund purchased a new position in shares of Crane in the fourth quarter valued at about $123,000.
-Interval Partners LP bought a new position in shares of Crane in the fourth quarter worth about $10,366,000.
-WCM Investment Management LLC grew its position in shares of Crane by 1.7% during the fourth quarter.
-WCM Investment Management LLC now owns 293,973 shares of the conglomerate’s stock worth $22,830,000 after purchasing an additional 5,009 shares in the last quarter.
-Finally, Invenomic Capital Management LP bought a new stake in Crane during the 4th quarter valued at approximately $1,179,000.
-Institutional investors own 65.86% of the company’s stock.
+A number of large investors have recently modified their holdings of CR.
+Inspire Advisors LLC acquired a new stake in Crane in the fourth quarter valued at approximately $30,000.
+Meeder Asset Management Inc. increased its stake in Crane by 52.7% in the third quarter.
+Meeder Asset Management Inc. now owns 678 shares of the conglomerate’s stock valued at $34,000 after purchasing an additional 234 shares during the last quarter.
+Ellevest Inc. increased its stake in Crane by 136.9% in the fourth quarter.
+Ellevest Inc. now owns 514 shares of the conglomerate’s stock valued at $40,000 after purchasing an additional 297 shares during the last quarter.
+CI Investments Inc. increased its stake in Crane by 55.6% in the fourth quarter.
+CI Investments Inc. now owns 571 shares of the conglomerate’s stock valued at $44,000 after purchasing an additional 204 shares during the last quarter.
+Finally, Prospera Financial Services Inc purchased a new position in Crane in the third quarter valued at approximately $57,000.
+65.86% of the stock is currently owned by hedge funds and other institutional investors.

 Crane Company Profile